 In the United States, marijuana is the most commonly used illegal drug.
 While the effects of marijuana on the cardiovascular system remain largely unknown, a new study suggests that marijuana use may double the risk of stress cardiomyopathy, a condition where the heart muscles are quickly and severely weakened.

-According to the Centers for Disease Control and Prevention (CDC), in 2013, 19.8 million Americans aged 12 years or older reported having used marijuana in the preceding month.
+According to the Centers for Disease Control and Prevention (CDC), in 2013,

 In 2014, that number had increased at a rate of approximately 7,000 new users every day.